Royals vs. Rays Player Props Betting Odds

 Arozarena Stats

-- Randy Arozarena has put up 78 hits with nine doubles, a triple, 14 home runs and 42 walks.
-He has driven in 53 runs with nine stolen bases.
+- Randy Arozarena has nine doubles, a triple, 14 home runs, 43 walks and 54 RBI (79 total hits).
+He has stolen nine bases.

-- Arozarena heads into this matchup looking to extend his two-game hit streak.
-During his last five outings he is hitting .450 with a double, a home run, a walk and five RBI.
+- Arozarena heads into this game looking to extend his three-game hit streak.
+In his last five games he is batting .500 with a double, a home run, two walks and six RBI.

 Arozarena Recent Games